IGLADI/ELK-integration-project/README.md

 docker compose -f ./extra/rabbitmq_general_team/docker-compose.yml up -d
 ```

-For the next steps, make sure you're in the `./src` folder:
+Before running any of the next commands, please make sure you're in the `src` folder with the following command:

 ```bash
 cd src